user profile avatar

 Bio

-I plan on devoting myself to studying computer science at Texas A&M University.
+I plan on devoting myself to studying computer science or engineering at Texas A&M University.
 My main goal is to apply my love of logic to work in developing software to aid creating better quality of life for society as a whole.
 Furthermore, I also hope that with these skills I will be able to provide more opportunities to minority and low-income groups.
 Some of my interests include Jesus 🙏, reading, writing, gaming, and mathematics in general!

 Education